Stroke and atrial fibrillation: Are you at risk?

 If there was a health condition that tripled or even quintupled your risk of a stroke, wouldn't you want to know about it?
 That medical condition is atrial fibrillation (AFib), and you could be at risk.

 AFib is one of the major causes of stroke.
-It causes up to 15% of all strokes and one-third of strokes in people over 60.
+It causes up to 15% of all strokes and one-fourth of strokes in people over 40.
 With AFib, the upper chambers of the heart quiver or contract in a disorganized way.
 This causes blood to pool in the heart, where it can form blood clots.
 These blood clots can then travel through the bloodstream into the brain, where they can cut off blood flow, causing a stroke.